HyperTT/GeneticCF/README.md

 # GeneticCF: Using Counterfactual Explanations in Generating Rule-based Explanations

 To run GeneticCF, you need to have Julia installed ([link](https://julialang.org/downloads/)).
-Then you can run the following commands to load the package GeCo, which we used as the underneath counterfactual explanation system.
+Then you can run the following commands to load the package GeCo, which we used as the underlying counterfactual explanation system.

 Please open up the Command Prompt in the repository directory